 - If damaged or totaled, the rental car will be out of commission for a period of time until it can be repaired or replaced.
 In the meantime, the rental company will experience a financial loss because they are unable to rent the damaged vehicle.
 This is called Loss of Use and they may try and hold you responsible for this.

 - Your personal auto policy may also have specific exclusions such as wear and tear, mechanical breakdown, and road damage to tires.
-This is especially important to consider with car sharing vehicles since the maintenance and condition of the vehicle (although monitored by Turo via renter reviews) is typically the responsibility of the vehicle owner.
+This is especially important to consider with car-sharing vehicles since the maintenance and condition of the vehicle (although monitored by Turo via renter reviews) is typically the responsibility of the vehicle owner.
 During my last trip to Colorado, I found myself checking the oil and coolant of the vehicle more than I would have with a traditional rental car because it was an older vehicle with fairly high mileage.
 I also found myself treating the vehicle with a higher level of care such as taking it through a car wash, understanding that it was owned by another person rather than a corporation.

 - Finally, there may be some additional administrative fees that are charged by the rental company for the burden of processing the claim.
 Administrative fees are not covered by your insurance policy and you will be responsible to pay these.
 Also, keep in mind that your comprehensive or collision deductible will apply in most cases.

-Renting a vehicle, whether through a ride sharing platform like Turo or a traditional rental company, should be an exercise in personal risk management.
+Renting a vehicle, whether through a ride-sharing platform like Turo or a traditional rental company, should be an exercise in personal risk management.
 Consider the limitations of your personal auto policy along with the many other factors at play (age and make of car, time of year, etc.) and ask yourself how much risk you are willing to assume yourself.

 Most rental companies (including car share platforms) offer additional peace of mind with their own insurance protection.
 Loss Damage Waiver is physical damage protection which does not hold you personally responsible if anything goes wrong; no question of value, no issue of loss of use and no deductible or out-of-pocket expense.

-Understanding your insurance policy and the potential exposures at play are the key to determining which coverage is adequate for you.
+Understanding your insurance policy and the potential exposures is the key to determining which coverage is adequate for you.
 We all have our own level of risk tolerance but knowing the facts ahead of time leads to easier conversations when there is a claim.
 Please call FIFS and talk with any of our professional advisors if you have questions about your insurance coverage.
 We will help you make Smart Choices for a Secure Future!